What is a Fluorescence Microscope?

 The emission light can then be filtered from the excitation light to reveal the location of the fluorophores.

 - Fluorescence microscopy uses a much higher intensity light to illuminate the sample.
-This light excites fluorescence species in the sample, which then emit light of a longer wavelength.
+This light excites fluorescence species in the sample, which then emits light of a longer wavelength.

 - The image produced is based on the second light source or the emission wavelength of the fluorescent species rather than from the light originally used to illuminate, and excite, the sample.

 Light of the excitation wavelength is focused on the specimen through the objective lens.
 The fluorescence emitted by the specimen is focused on the detector by the objective.
 Since most of the excitation light is transmitted through the specimen, only reflected excitatory light reaches the objective together with the emitted light.

 The “fluorescence microscope” refers to any microscope that uses fluorescence to generate an image, whether it is a more simple set up like an epifluorescence microscope, or a more complicated design such as a confocal microscope, which uses optical sectioning to get better resolution of the fluorescent image.